Nkwenti-Severian-Ndongtsop/Fibonacci-bot/README.md

 ### break down of the files in the src directory

 - We have the fibonacci function that handles the fibonacci of all the numbers found in a particular pull_request
+- We also have the extract_text, that collect all the positive integers in every pull_request